The Professor and the Madman Ending, Explained

 William Chester Minor is in London and is convinced that someone is after him.
 The combination of paranoia and mental illness proves to be fatal when he shoots a stranger named George Merrett.
 By reason of insanity, William is found not guilty and is sent to the psychiatric facility, Broadmoor.

 On the other hand, we have James Murray.
-He interviews for the position of the editor of the Oxford dictionary.
+He interviews for the position of editor of the Oxford Dictionary.
 However, the elite academics look down on him due to his autodidacticism.
-After all, he had to leave school when he was 14 to earn a living.
+After all, he had to leave school at 14 to earn a living.
 Nonetheless, Freddie Furnivall vouches for him and when Murray proves that he knows what he is talking about, he is given the role.

 But encompassing the rich and vast history of the English language is no small feat.
 Therefore, Murray decides to seek help from the public and sends out an appeal.
 Dr. Minor comes across this and is allowed to correspond with the lexicographer.
 As the movie progresses, we learn more about their unrelenting and unconventional friendship, especially as the two face romantic, professional, and personal obstacles along the way.